-Master of Architecture 3-year
+Master of Architecture (3-year and 2-year)

 Master's degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.

 This Master of Architecture degree is accredited by the National Architectural Accrediting Board (NAAB).
 Students who have completed previous course work in an approved NAAB architecture curriculum or a pre-professional architectural degree program may achieve advanced standing.
 All requests for advanced standing are evaluated using the minimum qualifications for graduate study at KU, the student performance criteria established by NAAB, and procedures approved by the architecture graduate studies committee.
 This degree requires a sequence of 6 semesters and 2 summers of architectural design studio/synthesis experiences, each of which is accompanied by associated professional graduate courses.
 The program also has a required study abroad component, planned to occur during a student's summer or winter semester.
 The degree plan is constituted of a total of 123 credit hours.

 There are 2 tracks and 4 typical entry points to this curriculum:

 Track III (Degree designed for candidates who have an undergraduate degree in a discipline other than architecture, 3-Year)